openreachtech/eslint-plugin-openreachtech/documents/rules/en/no-if-in-oneline.md

 * Writing an `if` statement on a single line places an excessive burden on the reader of the source code.
 The code reader must read right through the lines of an `if` statement written on a single line to see what is being done.

 * Considering which of the following is easier, it is easy to see why syntactic interpretation while reading to the right is a bad idea.
-  1. while moving your eyes to the right, locate the comma and construct the syntax in your brain.
+  1. While moving your eyes to the right, check the position of spaces, `{ }`, `;`, etc. and construct the syntax in your brain.
   1. while moving your eyes downward, construct the syntax in your brain using the line break as a cue.

 * There are many points that the reader's must check as follows: